PingPoet/www/README.md

 - [ ] terms
 - [ ] cookie warning
 - [ ] fix: optimize parcel bundling of css based on what's used in generated output
+- [ ] chore: prevent npm start from leaving some processes running due to run-p

 ## Inspiration and Gratitude